sematext/docs/docs/experience/index.md

 title: Sematext Experience Overview
 description: Overview of real user monitoring for websites and single page apps

-Our Monitoring and Logs solution does a great job of monitoring your infrastructure (i.e. your backend) and the software running on it, but for websites and web apps that's only half the story.
+Our Monitoring and Logs solution does a great job of monitoring your infrastructure (i.e. your back end) and the software running on it, but for websites and web apps that's only half the story.
 The other half is of course your frontend and the interaction between the two.
 Sematext Experience fills this gap by giving you an overview of your websites' performance and the user satisfaction score by measuring directly from your website visitors' browser.

 <img
   class="content-modal-image"